Oral presentations

 Poster session format

-Groups of 6-8 posters of thematically-similar posters are displayed together.
+Groups of 4-8 posters of thematically-similar posters are displayed together.
 Each group is assigned a chair to encourage discussion and manage timekeeping of the poster session.
-Each presenter is given a few minutes to orally summarise their work, adding details and nuance which they may have been unable to capture in the poster.
-Each presentation is followed by a couple of minutes set aside for discussion (the allotted time varies depending on each year’s programme and specific details will be sent via email to presenters when the programme is finalised).
+Each presenter is given three minutes to orally summarise their work, adding details and nuance which they may have been unable to capture in the poster.
+Each presentation is followed by three minutes set for questions and discussion.

 Poster display instructions